Bratteli diagrams, translation flows and their $C^*$-algebras: Groupoids

-The notions of right and left tail equivalence on $X_{\mathcal{B}}$, $T^{+}(X_{\mathcal{B}})$ and $T^{-}(X_{\mathcal{B}})$, were introduced back in Definition \ref{path:100}.
-Our aim in this section is to transfer these equivalence relations to the other spaces by means of the quotient maps available.

-Of course, if $f: A \rightarrow B$ is a surjective map between two sets and $R \subseteq A \times A$ is an equivalence relation. $f \times f(R)$ is not necessarily an equivalence relation on $B$, so we must verify this holds in our cases.
-But more importantly, we need to provide our equivalence relations with topologies and measures so that they become locally compact Hausdorff groupoids with Haar systems.
-This is fairly standard for the relation of tail equivalence (although the diagram being bi-infinite is a small variation), but we must check our new equivalence relations, when endowed with the quotient topologies, are also of this type.
-We also describe the groupoid for the horizontal foliation of our surface.
-Most of the work has been done already in the last section.
-Moreover, the descriptions we obtain for the relation between these groupoids will aid in K-theory computations later.

 A \emph{groupoid}, $G$, very roughly, is a group whose product is only defined on a subset $G^{2} \subseteq G \times G$.
+We will not need a complete definition, but we refer the reader to Renault \cite{Ren:gpd} and Williams \cite{Wil:gpd} for details.
 One important class of examples are equivalence relations.
 These are also called \emph{principal} groupoids and are the only ones we consider here.
-We refer the reader to Renault \cite{Ren:gpd} and Williams\cite{Wil:gpd} for a complete treatment.
+We refer the reader to Renault \cite{Ren:gpd}.

-Our ultimate aim will be to associate $C^{*}$-algebras with these equivalence relation, via the groupoid construction.